ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 both how reports may be partitioned into batches, as well as how these batches are addressed and the semantics of the query used for collection.

-This document defines the following batch modes:
+This document defines the time-interval and leader-selected batch modes.
+Batch modes are identified with a single byte in serialized messages, as
+follows:

 ~~~ tls-presentation
 enum {